-Last time I told you what colleges look for in the “Why Do You Want to Attend Our School?” essay.
+In my last post I wrote about what schools look for in a “Why Do You Want to Attend our School?” essay.

 Buckle up!
 It’s time to start putting pen to paper.